 Both Sole Traders and Limited Companies can claim back expenses that are wholly and exclusively related to the business.

-If you want advice on what exactly what expenses you can claim, join Accountant Online’s free Startup Webinar .
+If you want advice on what exactly expenses you can claim, join Accountant Online’s free Startup Webinar.

 Tax on pensions

-As an employee or a Director, it may be tax effient to contribute to your pension as they are not subject to the same limitations as a personal pension.
+As an employee or a Director, contributing to your pension may be tax efficient as they are not subject to the same limitations as a personal pension.

-If you are a Director or an employee of a Limited Company, your pension contributions to an occupational scheme can be deducted against company’s trading profits.
-This means that you company’s taxable profits are reduced and the company pays less Corporation Tax.
-This is because the company takes a deduction for any pension contributions first and pay the tax on the reminder of profits after such deductions.
+If you are a Director or an employee of a Limited Company, your pension contributions to an occupational scheme can be deducted from the company’s trading profits.
+This means that your company’s taxable profits are reduced, and the company pays less Corporation Tax.
+This is because the company takes a deduction for any pension contributions first and pays the tax on the remainder of profits after such deductions.
 The individual will be subject to tax on any withdrawals from the pension fund.

 What to do now you’ve learnt about Limited Company Taxes?

-So you’ve learnt the basics on Limited Company taxes, are you ready to start your business?
+So you’ve learnt the basics of Limited Company taxes, are you ready to start your business?